-• If your foundation in algebra and trigonometry is not good, you may find yourself struggling in Math 43.
+• If your foundation in algebra, trigonometry and first quarter precalculus is not good, you may find yourself struggling in Math 43.
 It is strictly your responsibility to review your prerequisites as needed.
 Class time will not be spent on review of material from prior classes.
-Review the material in sections 4.1-4.4, A.2, A.5 and A.6 of your textbook, and come to office hours this week if you have any difficulty.
+Review the prerequisites package on my website as well as sections 4.1-4.4, A.2, A.5 and A.6 of your textbook, and come to office hours this week if you have any difficulty.
 (NOTE: Some students have failed my classes multiple times, wasting many months and thousands of dollars, before going back and taking the necessary prerequisite classes.)